hutingerica/beyond-flavour/src/pages/recipes/002-mushroom-steamed-dumpling.md

 ##### `📝 : Notes`

-Knead well until smooth.
+Using hot water can provide the dough skin a good strength.
 Cover the dough loosely with plastic wrap, foil, or a towel.
 Let the dough rise in a warm, draft-free location.

 </div>